pfekin/attention-driven-transformers/README.md

 ### 4. Final Attention Layer

-The final layer is a standard **multi-head self-attention block**, responsible for integrating global dependencies across all patches:
+The final layer is a standard multi-head self-attention block, responsible for integrating global dependencies across all patches:

 ```python
 class StandardAttentionBlock(nn.Module):